trinodb/trino.io/development/roles.md

 1. **Read:** Understand the project values and scope, the development philosophy and guidelines, and the change process.
 These contain necessary background information to be successful in Presto.
-2. **Contribute:** This will help you learn the codebase, and understand the development process.
+2. **Contribute:** This helps you learn the codebase, and understand the development process.
 Start with something small to become familiar with the process.
 3. **Review:** Once you become familiar with a part of Presto, start reviewing proposed changes to that part.
-   A committer will do an additional final review, and this will help you understand what you are missing in your reviews.
+   A committer does an additional final review, and this helps you understand what you are missing in your reviews.
 At some point, your first pass reviews will not require additional changes during the final review.
 4. **Committer:** The next step is to demonstrate an understanding of what you know and don’t know.
 It is common for changes to require reviews from multiple committers, since no one person is familiar with all of Presto.
 We